f5devcentral/f5-bd-ansible-provisioner-docs/docs/index.rst

 -------------------------
 The solution environment has two main components:

-1. The F5 Sandbox Provisioner – powered by Ansible and delivered via Docker containers, this sets up the architecture and environment.
+1. The Ansible Workshop Provisioner – powered by Ansible and delivered via Docker containers, this sets up the architecture and environment.
 The architecture is fairly simple with some key components such as a F5 BIG IP Virtual Edition instance, an Ansible node, and a pair of web servers.
 You can learn more about the provisioned components in the next page.

 2. Solution use cases – overlaid onto the environment are the specific solution demos referenced above.
 Over time, we’ll add more solution demos to the architecture.
 More documentation for each use case is available `here <https://clouddocs.f5.com/training/fas-ansible-use-cases/>`_.